Fundamentals of Ionic Devices Research Team

 Introduction

-Ionic devices are layers of different materials.
-On the materials’ surfaces and interfaces, chemical reactions and the movement of ions and electrons convert energy.
-What are the materials’ surfaces and interfaces like?
-When a device is operating, what happens on at the interfaces?
-The answers will lead to improved ionic device performance.
+Electrochemical devices consist of layers of different materials.
+Energy conversion takes place via electrochemical reactions and ion and electron transport which occur on the surfaces of materials and at the boundaries/interfaces between materials.
+What are the surfaces and interfaces of the materials like?
+When a device is operating, what happens at the interfaces?
+The answers will lead to improved performance of electrochemical devices.

 ①High-efficiency energy conversion system with SOEC technology